Delray Beach Bicycle Accident Lawyer

 A majority of fatal bicycle accidents occurred during twilight and non-daylight hours.
 Most of those deaths are due to issues relating to visibility.
 Traditionally, bicycles come with a rear-facing reflector, and many cyclists add additional reflectors to help improve safety.
 Cyclists also commonly wear reflective clothing when cycling at night, and they may even attach a small, blinking light to their bicycle or clothing in an attempt to bolster safety.

 However, drivers in front of the cyclist won’t be able to see reflectors because tail lights usually aren’t bright enough to engage them.
 Without the aid of a forward-facing lamp, drivers may pull in front of or directly into cyclists because they simply didn’t see them there in the first place.
 That’s why it’s so important to utilize forward-facing lamps.
-Studies also show that a consistent, steady white light is more effective at preventing injury and death than a blinking light or a light of any other color.
+Studies also show that a consistent, steady white light is more effective at preventing injury and death in a bicycle accident than a blinking light or a light of any other color.

 What To Do After Being Injured in a Bicycle Accident

 Despite your best efforts, accidents do happen, and if you’re in a bicycling accident involving a motor vehicle, especially when it results in personal injury, it can be a terrifying experience.
 If you’re injured in a Florida bicycle accident involving a motor vehicle, you have legal rights that you should know about.
+Insurance companies are only in business to protect themselves and their clients, not you.

-First, the best course of action you have is to take as much evidence from the scene as you can.
+First, the best course of action you have is to take as much evidence from the Delray Beach bicycle accident scene as you can.
 Take as many photos as possible, jot down as many details, and obtain the contact information for any witnesses.
 Even if the accident has already happened, it would behoove you to go back to the scene (if possible) and take photos of the place where it happened.
 You may find that photographing an intersection, the visibility of specific signage, road conditions, and other details can be very helpful to your case.

 Second, as you remember events and details of the incident, write them down.
-As soon as you can after the accident, you should find a way to record your side of the story before minor details escape you.
+As soon as you can after the bicycle accident, you should find a way to record your side of the story before minor details escape you.
 Be sure to take photographs of your injuries, get medical reports from your doctor, and jot down details such as the weather at the time of the accident, what you were wearing, and any safety equipment (such as lights) your bicycle has.

 After documenting the initial evidence, the next step is to file an insurance claim.
 Most bicyclists are surprised to learn that Florida auto insurance policies will provide $10,000 of medical benefits to cyclists injured in a car vs. bicycle accident.